 All course material will be delivered digital and consist of:

 An MOP Foundation certificate is required and some experience in managing portfolio’s.

 Introduction to Portfolio Management, Course objectives, MOP Qualification, Target Audience, Exam Overview, The Practitioner exam, The MOP Syllabus

 Sources of organizational Energy, Organizational energy states, Activity sequencing, Categorization/segmentation, Financial Appraisal, Multi criteria analysis, Portfolio Definition Cycle, Risk Management, MOP roles, MOP documents

 Barriers to implementation, 3 Implementation approaches, Governance and alignment, Portfolio definition, Portfolio delivery, Implement, sustain and measure

-For Virtual courses we will send out a voucher that gives you access to an online exam.
+You will get an exam voucher that gives you access to an online exam.
 This can be booked and taken home monitored by a proctor via camera.
-More information about the exam rules will be send from PeopleCert.